-In line with the aims of a co-operative organisation and social enterprise, our projects has been structured so that a portion of the revenue generated through the project will be set aside for a Community Energy Efficiency Fund (CEEF).
+In line with the aims of a co-operative organisation and social enterprise, the first Brixton Energy projects (Brixton Energy Solar 1, 2 & 3) have been structured so that a portion of the revenue generated through the project is set aside for a Community Energy Efficiency Fund (CEEF).

 What have we done so far with the CEEF?